“Happiness is the meaning and the purpose of life,

 ~ Sri Aurobindo – The Mother 15: p.191

-And, may we envision and exemplify an era of lasting happiness for everyone everywhere.
+And, let us thereby envision and exemplify an era of lasting peace of mind and happiness

 And so may it be!